kinotus/website-citygml/about/index.md

 ## How are objects stored in CityGML?

 In its most common implementation, which is the one generally used to disseminate and exchange data, CityGML datasets consist of a set of plain text files (XML files) and possibly some accompanying image files that are used as textures.
-Each text file can represent a part of the dataset, such as a specific region, a specific type of object (such as a set of roads), or a predefined LoD.
+Each text file can represent a part of the dataset, such as a specific region, a specific type of object (such as a set of roads), or a predefined LOD.

 The structure of a CityGML file is a hierarchy that ultimately reaches down to individual objects and their attributes.
 These objects have a geometry that is described using [GML](https://en.wikipedia.org/wiki/Geography_Markup_Language).